-Director of Studies Master of Environmental Management
+Coordinator Master of Environmental Management

 As an environmentalist and a teacher it is important to me that my students are inspired by what they learn.
 On completion of their degrees these students have the potential to make a real difference to environmental management programs.
 To this end, as a facilitator of the students' learning experience, I try to create a stimulating and interesting learning environment for them, to enthuse and encourage them.
 To assist students in their preparation to be practitioners in the diverse field of environmental management I am conscious to design curriculum that develops their skills of distilling and analysing diverse and complex issues.